-It’s time for something a little bit specialised today.
+It’s time for something a little bit specialised.
 One for the real beer nerds.
-If you’re interested in training for a career in beer, or if you’re a home brewer, this is for you.
+If you work in beer, you’re interested in training for a career in beer, or if you’re a home brewer, this is for you.

-When you’re training as a Beer Sommelier or Cicerone, developing your palate is extremely important.
+When you work in beer, developing your palate is extremely important.
 It’s your main tool after all, so best keep it sharp.

 This means tasting lots of beer, which is usually no hardship, but you have to take the rough with the smooth.
 You need to cover the whole spectrum of flavours out there rather than just concentrating on the more pleasant ones.